newbacknew/owloo.com/README.md

 # owloo.com
-Facebook, Twitter, Instragram Analytics &amp; Insight &amp; Stats
+this is a owloo.com clone for Facebook, Twitter, Instragram Analytics &amp; Insight &amp; Stats via cronjob